Its-Just-Nans/bluehats.global/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Us
+  key: About
   order: 3
 ---

-# About BlueHats
+# About the `#BlueHats` 🧢 movement

-BlueHats is a movement to let civil servants around the world join forces when it comes to **using and publishing Free Software in the public sector**.
+`#BlueHats` is a movement to let civil servants around the world join forces when it comes to **using and publishing Free Software in the public sector**.

 `#BlueHats` is the hashtag we encourage every public sector open source program office or equivalent entity to use when organizing and advertizing events about Free Software in the public administration.